byrnesmul/StudentPerformancePrediction/README.md

 ## Overview
 The goal of this project is to predict a student’s grade class (A–F, encoded as 0–4) using demographic, study habits, and activity-related features from a tabular dataset.
 We formulated this as a multi-class classification problem and trained three models (Random Forest, Logistic Regression with One-vs-Rest, and Gradient Boosting) on a cleaned and standardized dataset.
 We compared their performance using accuracy, precision, recall, F1-score, and ROC curves.
 Random Forest and Gradient Boosting performed best, achieving validation accuracies over 90%, while Logistic Regression performed less strongly.
 These results show the value of supervised machine learning to help identify at-risk students and inform potential interventions.

+**Dataset Source**
-**Dataset Source**: The dataset was obtained from [Student Performance dataset](https://www.kaggle.com/datasets/rabieelkharoua/students-performance-dataset), originally uploaded by Rabie El Kharoua.
-It contains anonymized records on 2,392 students including demographic, academic, and behavioral features.
+This dataset was obtained from [Kaggle](https://www.kaggle.com/datasets/rabieelkharoua/students-performance-dataset), originally uploaded by Rabie El Kharoua.
+It includes anonymized data for 2,392 students with features covering demographics, study habits, parental education, GPA, and extracurricular activities.
+> *Note: The dataset description on Kaggle does not include information about how the data was collected.
+It may be synthetic or derived from anonymized educational records, so caution should be used when generalizing results.*

 ---